onox/orka/README.md

 - **EGL**.
 Thick bindings for EGL are provided to create a surfaceless context for rendering without the presence of a windowing system.

-## Ada Window Toolkit

-[AWT][url-awt] is used to create windows that can display 3D graphics with an OpenGL context and to manage input devices like the pointer, keyboard, and gamepads.
-It has a similar purpose as GLFW and SDL.
-Alternatively, a library like [SDL][url-sdl] can be used instead to create windows and process input.

-Currently there is only a Wayland backend for Linux.
-Hopefully in the future a backend for Windows will be added.

-AWT also supports gamepads:

-- **Mappings**.
-Use mappings from the [SDL gamecontroller database][url-sdl-gamecontroller-db].

-- **Events**.
-Listen for (dis)connection events.

-- **Force-feedback**.
-Play and cancel rumble and periodic force-feedback effects.

-- **Motion sensor**.
-Get the linear acceleration and angular velocity using the motion sensor of a gamepad.

-- **Battery**.
-Retrieve the capacity and charging state of the battery of a gamepad.

-- **LED**.
-Get and set the color of the LED of a gamepad.

 ## Documentation